NORTHWEST FOLKLIFE FAQ

 There is no “appeal process” as such.
 We program all of the available slots, so the only way you will be assigned a slot if you are waitlisted is if someone else drops out.
 Please let us know if you are interested in being assigned a slot even during the Festival itself—sometimes slots unexpectedly open up.
 You can sign up for the waitlist at Performer Registration.

-Folklife has limited space for exhibiting two-dimensional art and sculptures.
-Usually, that space is associated with the annual Cultural Focus or in partnership with The Ver(a) Gallery.
-If you are interested in participating in Folklife as a visual artist, please give us a call and we can determine if there might be a space for you.
+In 2023, we opened up our Visual Arts opportunities for the festival more than we ever have, and fully intend to continue to find more opportunities for other arts disciplines to be displayed during the festival.
+With that said, Folklife has limited space for exhibiting two-dimensional art and sculptures.
+Usually, that space is associated with the annual Cultural Focus in the A/NT Gallery, or in partnership with The Ver(a) Gallery.
+If you are interested in participating in Folklife as a visual artist, please give us a call and we can determine where there might be a space for you.

 If you represent a particular genre or community, and you can bring several other groups or performers together to participate in a showcase, we’d be interested in talking with you!
 Please give us a call or email us.